 Capital Fund Program - The Annual Statement/Performance and Evaluation Report (HUD 50075.1) or subsequent form required by HUD: In lieu of HUD 50075.1, PMHA chooses to include its Capital Fund Program Five-Year Action Plan (HUD 50075.2).
 Historically, PMHA was permitted under MTW to either submit the 50075.1 or the 50075.2.
 PMHA has submitted the 50075.2 because it gives the agency the flexibility of a rolling 5 Year Action Plan.
 However, a 50075.1 is always submitted annually in the spring to the HUD Field Office, based off the information in the 50075.2 that was submitted with the Annual MTW Plan the previous fall.
 PMHA's concern is that submitting the 50075.1 will limit the agency's flexibility as to what we will be able to do until next year's Annual MTW Plan submission.
 Submitting the 50075.2 (5 Year Plan) gives flexibility to make changes within the coming year's annual plan submittal if we see the need.
-For clarity, PMHA can list 20 potential projects in the 50075.2 for its 5 Year Plan, and when the agency's greatest needs.
+For clarity, PMHA can list 20 potential projects in the 50075.2 for its 5 Year Plan, and when the agency submits the 50075.1 the following spring, we can pick from the 20 based on the agency's greatest needs.
 It is PMHA's understanding that MTW agencies are allowed this flexibility.